dat3Cph/material/flow3/2_security/Exercise_Thursday_A.md

 ## Thursday exercise

-And now to this days exercise.
+And now to this days' exercise.
 The purpose is for you to get better acquainted with the architecture and code base.

 Our German developer team has sent us some further requirements.
-So we need to develop the functionality of the Hotel API further:
+So we need to develop new functionality for the Hotel API:

 Use the `security_jon` branch as a starting point - or better - use your own version of it.
 Then implement these requirements:

 Requirements:

 1. We would like add a room size in squaremeters for each room.
 Make sure that you implement this extension all the way through.
 From Entity, DTO, DAO, test etc.
 2. We would like a new endpoint, so you can request all rooms within a given price range.
 For instance between 700 and 900.
+The end point could have this syntax: `/api/v1/rooms?pricefrom=700&priceto=900}`.
+You can also find [inspiration for URI's here](https://restfulapi.net/resource-naming/).
 3. The Rest Assured Tests for `HotelControllerTest` does not test for the `RouteRoles.MANAGER`.
 Please add a new user to the the test who has that role, and test that you can create a new hotel entity with that user.